 The physical size and weight of the Canon G7 X Mark II and the Canon G9 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is notably smaller (12 percent) than the Canon G7 X Mark II.
 Moreover, the G9X Mark II is substantially lighter (35 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G9X Mark II are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon G7 X Mark II (⇒ rgt)||106 mm||61 mm||42 mm||319 g||265||no||2016||699||latest||check|

 |Canon G9 X Mark II (⇒ lft)||98 mm||58 mm||31 mm||206 g||235||no||2017||529||latest||check|